Create and Upload an OpenBSD disk image to Azure

 ssh azureuser@<ip address>

-If you want to create a VM from managed disk, read az disk.
+• To create a VM from a managed disk, read az disk.